LIGHTS, CAMERA, ACTION!

 Education during COVID-19

 As COVID-19 continues its rapid spread throughout the world, countries have been taking unprecedented measures to contain the spread of the virus.
-The Kyrgyz Republic, like many others, closed its borders, introduced a state of emergency in the affected areas and implemented quarantine measures.
-A consequence of these measures: The closure of all 6,426 schools and pre-schools in the country, affecting over 1.7 million children.
+The Kyrgyz Republic, like many others, closed its borders, introduced a State of Emergency in the affected areas and implemented quarantine measures.
+A consequence of these measures: The closer of all 6,426 schools and pre-schools in the country, affecting over 1,7 million children.

 To continue education programmes and complete the final quarter of the academic year, the Ministry of Education and Science (MoES) put in place an anti-crisis action plan, focusing on introducing and implementing remote learning.
 The MoES identified priority lessons and has worked with national TV channels to air video lessons.
 By 8 April, after three weeks of filming, approximately 1,300 video lessons were ready for dissemination to students of various grades and their families.